dnafinder/bibliometrics/README.md

 # bibliometrics
-Compute pratically all bibliometric indices actually known.
+Compute pratically all bibliometric indices actually known.<br/>
 Actually, every researcher come to terms with his/her bibliometric performance.
 There are many software to compute these indices, like Publish or Perish or Google Scholar.
 Anyway, these softwares require an